opmap/opmap.github.io/menu/filtering_clustering.md

 ## Edge Filtering

 Initially, we collected 210 opinions, two of which where inconsistent. $$n$$ = 161 opinions where sink nodes in the DAG.
 We then proceeded to calculate the mutual coherence values for all pairs of opinions, yielding a *complete* graph (i.e. every vertex has an edge to every other vertex) with $$n \cdot\frac{n-1}{2} = 12880$$ edges.
-The edge values given by the degree of mutual coherence are real number in the range $$[-1,1]$$.
+The edge values given by the degree of mutual coherence are real numbers in the range $$[-1,1]$$.
 However, most clustering and layouting algorithms can deal only with positive edge weights and clustering as applied here does not make sense in a complete graph since it is supposed to find a partition where the intracluster density is higher then the intercluster density.
 Furthermore, sparsification is necessary for reasons of performance.

 Therefore we first applied **global edge filtering** by adding a constant of 0.808 to every edge weight and discarding any edge with a weight that remained negative afterwards.
-A constant $$> 1.0$$ turns every edge weight positive, so the closter to $$0.0$$ the constant, the more edges are filtered out.
-The constant of 0.808 was used because with this value, just enough edges were retained for the graph to not decompose in connected components.
+A constant $$> 1.0$$ turns every edge weight positive, so the closer to $$0.0$$ the constant, the more edges are filtered out.
+The constant of 0.808 was used because with this value, just enough edges were retained for the graph to not decompose into connected components.

 Furthermore, we applied **local edge filtering**.
 For every node $$v$$ the $$deg(v)^e$$ edges with the highest edge weights are marked. $$deg(v)$$ is the vertex *degree*, that is the number of edges incident to $$v$$. $$e$$ is a constant $$\in [0.0, 1.0]$$.
 This ensures, that for each node, at least one edge is marked.
 If $$e = 1.0$$, all edges are marked.
 Any edge that has been marked by at least one node is retained while ummarked edges are discarded.